 - Contact the police immediately to file a crash report and get the report number.

-Although California has serious penalties for many violations, it’s not quite so when it comes down to uninsured drivers.
+Although California has serious penalties for any violations, it’s not quite so when it comes down to uninsured drivers.
 Uninsured drivers in the state can face up to $200 in fines for the first offense and up to $500 for the second offense.
 Some other additional penalties and fees may apply.
 The vehicle may also be towed away and storage fees may also apply.

 When someone is involved in an accident in California, whether insured or not, he or she must stop and call the police immediately.
-But what happens when the uninsured is asked to provide a valid auto insurance?
+But what happens when the uninsured are asked to provide a valid auto insurance?
 The driver’s license can be suspended for up to four years, even if the accident was not the uninsured driver’s fault.

 While California requires uninsured motorist coverage for all drivers, this doesn’t mean the uninsured will not be responsible for the damages caused to both private and public property.
 If the uninsured has assets, the insurance company covering the costs will end up suing the uninsured to recover everything paid.